SimVascular/simvascular.github.io-archive/source/documentation/modeling/_3DSeg.md

 <br>

 Data created by the <b>3D Level Set Tool</b> is stored in files under a project's <i>Images/level-set</i> directory.
-The details of each file is descibed in the sections below for the panel that creates it.
+The details of each file is described in the sections below for the panel that creates it.

 <br>
 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #e6e600; border-left: 6px solid #e6e600">
-Unlike other SimVascular plugins the <b>3D Level Set Tool</b> does not currently save the values of the parameters set in the panels nor does it store seed postions.
+Unlike other SimVascular plugins the <b>3D Level Set Tool</b> does not currently save the values of the parameters set in the panels nor does it store seed positions.
 The capability to restore the tool's state will be added in a future SimVascular release.
 </div>

 <!-- ====================================== Seeds Panel  ================================= -->